Classic Baba Ganoush recipe: a creamy and smoky eggplant dip!

 Hello my fellow wanderlusty eaters!

-Today I’m sharing both a recipe AND announcing my next big trip.
+Today I’m sharing both an eggplant (also called aubergine) recipe AND announcing my next big trip.

 I’m going to Egypt!